Editorial Guidelines

 Alphabetical Listing

 In general, abbreviations should be used sparingly or avoided entirely, including the abbreviation UM.
 Never use U.M., U. of M., UofM, U/M, or U-M. Use University of Miami or University.
-The U is acceptable in certain situations.
+Use of the U is acceptable in certain situations.

 Scholarly abbreviations should be used only in footnotes or bibliographies.
 Abbreviations of parts of a book, article, or series of books should be in lowercase.